efraimdahl/MusicGen/RESEARCH_IDEAS.md

 ## Fine tune existing model
 1. Option A: Train model here https://arxiv.org/abs/2208.08706 on new genre
    - Propose to use this model because it is runnable and trainable on single gpu in hours
+      - Suggest that need few hours of audio on new genre and we are good
    - maybe add more tunable parameters as well
+      - Options might be playing with how timing, tempo or note density are generated
+      - Maybe see if we can have this drift of a generation
 ## Fine tuning baroque counter point model, maybe RL (midi).
 Symbolic music generation with rule based systems (i.e. counterpoints)
 ## Wave, testing GAN vs diffusion (personal implementation)
 1. Option A: